Cruise ships tie up at the center Saint-John Perse cruise terminal, a five minute walk to downtown Pointe a Pitre.

 The markets: the Darse Market, the Market Saint-Antoine, the Market Saint-Jules and the Flower market at the square Gourbeyre.
 Spices, fruits, vegetables and tropical flowers are sold in a colorful and noisy atmosphere.

-The shopping streets: the streets Frébault, Nozières, Schoelcher and the small side streets, where the neighbouring luxury boutiques, general stores and souvenir shops create a noisy, colorful and animated atmosphere.
+The shopping streets: the streets Frébault, Nozières, Schoelcher and the small side streets, where the neighboring luxury boutiques, general stores and souvenir shops create a noisy, colorful and animated atmosphere.

 The currency is the Euro.